10 Best Things to Do in Great Sand Dunes National Park & Preserve

 Distance: 2.0 miles / 3.2 km

-The Dunes Overlook Trail is the best day hike near the main district of Great Sand Dunes National Park to see the dune field from above!
+The Dunes Overlook Trail a short, easy, and beautiful day hike just outside of the dune field that I believe is the best day hike in the front country of Great Sand Dunes National Park to see the dune field from above!

 Read My Separate Post: Dunes Overlook Trail